lyoung557/AdvancedCloudDev/README.md

 - Access Classworks: The classworks can be found here.
 Each classwork has its own directory within this repository.

 - Submission: Upon completion, commit your changes and push them to your forked repository.
+## API Understanding
+For the API section of this module, you will need to create a python environment.
+``python3 -m venv learning-api`` # you can name it whatever you want After creating the Python virtual environment, activate it by ``source learning-api/bin/activate``

 ## Collaboration and Contribution
 - Pull Requests: You are encouraged to collaborate with your peers.
 If you have improvements or additions to the classworks, create a pull request to the main repository.